greenstick/regulo/README.md

 yourself with `npm run benchmark:all`.
 Figures below are from a real run on Node v22.16.0, darwin x64, mid-2018 Intel i9 Macbook Pro; your numbers will differ — re-run locally.
-Each library from [How it compares](#how-it-compares) is benchmarked only on the axis it actually shares with Regulo: the concurrency limiters on capping concurrency, the circuit breakers on per-call overhead.
+Each library from [How it compares](#how-it-compares) is benchmarked only on the axis it actually shares with **Regulo**: the concurrency limiters on capping concurrency, the circuit breakers on per-call overhead.

 **🔥 Fast path, uncontended**